israelg99/israelg99.github.io/_posts/2017-02-27-Grayscale-PixelCNN-with-Keras.md

 ### What's Next
 That's all about Grayscale PixelCNN.

-In the next post I'll explain how to implement a multi-channel(RGB) PixelCNN.
+In another post I'll explain how to implement a multi-channel(RGB) PixelCNN.
 To do so, the following changes would be made:

 1. Multi-channel masks.